czue/pegasus-docs/legacy-instructions.md

 - Start modifying the list of navigation tabs and logged-in user experience
 - Create a new django app and begin building out your data models in `models.py`

-For some initial pointers on where to to make Pegasus your own, head on over to the [Customizations Page](/customizations).
+For some initial pointers on where to make Pegasus your own, head on over to the [Customizations Page](/customizations).

 For the nitty-gritty details on setting up things like email, error logging, sign up flow, analytics, and more